forefireAPI/forefire/docs/source/getting_started/running_the_example.rst

 1.  **Navigate to the test directory:**

-  Ensure your terminal's current directory is the root of the cloned `firefront` repository.
+  Ensure your terminal's current directory is the root of the cloned `forefire` repository.
 Then navigate:

   .. code-block:: bash